moshez/msbdemo/README.rst

 Docker_, in recent versions,
 has introduced `multi-stage build`.
-This allows separating the build environment from the runtime envrionment much more easily than before_
+This allows separating the build environment from the runtime envrionment much more easily than before_.

 .. _Docker: https://www.docker.com/
 .. _multi-stage build: https://docs.docker.com/engine/userguide/eng-image/multistage-build/